Tobi Vail: gSp

-Vail then formed "supergroup" girlSperm - also styled as gSp - with Layla Gibbon and Marissa Magic. gSp released their first album in 2017, receiving praise from Pitchfork, Rolling Stone and the New York Times.
+Vail then formed "supergroup" girlSperm—also styled as gSp—with Layla Gibbon and Marissa Magic. gSp released their first album in 2017, receiving praise from Pitchfork, Rolling Stone and the New York Times.

 Other projects

 Vail ran the mail order department at Kill Rock Stars from 1998 to 2011, after working there part-time from 1992 to 1997.
 In addition to blogging through her Jigsaw website, Vail also posts as "Tabitha Says" on Tumblr, beginning in August 2008.

-With her sister Maggie, Vail joined Alison Wolfe, Cat Power, and members of Sleater-Kinney to organize the first Ladyfest in 2000, a music, activism, and arts conference held in Olympia.
+With her sister Maggie, Vail joined Allison Wolfe, Cat Power, and members of Sleater-Kinney to organize the first Ladyfest in 2000, a music, activism, and arts conference held in Olympia.
 The Vail sisters played the festival in a band named Frenchie and the German Girls.
 In keeping with Vail's DIY ethic, the Ladyfest founders turned the Ladyfest brand over to the public domain so that others could freely organize similar festivals.

 From 2006 to 2008, Vail drummed with the Old Haunts, including on their final album, Poisonous Times.
 Vail has performed several solo shows, including one in Barcelona at Primera Persona in March 2012.